 If your child is moving to another school:

 Transition from Key Stage 2 to Key Stage 3:

 How will my child be able to share their views?

 We value and celebrate each child being able to express their views on all aspects of school life.
 This is usually carried out through regular meetings of the School Council.
-If your child has an EHC Plan (previously a Staement of Special Educational Need), they will be involved in writing and reviewing their own targets.
+If your child has a SEND Target Plan or an EHC Plan, they will be involved in writing and reviewing their targets.